 Payment gateways and Brite Payments

-Unlike conventional payment gateways that process card payments, Brite Payments focuses on A2A (Account-to-Account) transactions.
+Unlike traditional payment gateways that process card payments, Brite Payments focuses on A2A (Account-to-Account) transactions.
 This method eliminates the need for card networks, thereby reducing transaction fees and enhancing payment security.
 By directly linking with merchants, Brite ensures that communications and transactions are safe, secure and efficient, streamlining the flow of funds without the intermediation of a gateway.

 For merchants, integrating Brite’s services through a contracted gateway provider can accelerate the technical setup.
 This allows access to Brite’s A2A payment solutions alongside other payment methods, like card payments and invoices.